Listen To Bedrock

 Hosting A Show:

 The majority of our daytime programmes are three hours long.

 Presenters do have the option to pre-record their shows a couple of weeks ahead, providing flexibility.
 However, it remains the presenter’s responsibility to ensure your programme is broadcast at it’s allocated time (Live or Recorded).
+Failure to do so, may result in you coming off-air.

 Fundraising: